- 斩业星熊

 The First Kajimachi Conflict

-The First Kajimachi Conflict refers a violent conflict that occurred in Kajimachi in 1073.
+The First Kajimachi Conflict refers to a violent conflict that occurred in Kajimachi in 1073.
 Stragglers who remained in Southern Court territory after the Bloodpeak Campaign attacked the Kinsekikai, attempting to take over Kajimachi.
 The Kinsekikai won a hard-fought victory, but the founding chairman of the Kinsekikai was killed in the struggle, along with the entire immediate family of Tessai, who was his chief lieutenant.

 After fending off the attacks, Tessai, as the new chairman of the Kinsekikai, began hunting down those involved in the attacks, resulting in the largest and longest violent conflict in Mitsukue's history.
 Some see it as an act of revenge by Tessai for the killing of his family, while others see it as Tessai expanding his own influence.